Can Dehydration Cause Back Pain?

 So instead why not try making your own versions at home?

-For instance, adding fruit slices into your water infuses it with delicious citrus flavours.
+For instance, adding fruit slices into your water infuses it with subtle but delicious citrus flavours.

 Fresh herbs such as mint, ginger and cinnamon sticks also work well to give your water a real kick.